Zeyad-37/RxRedux/README.md

 ```
 ## Step 3
 Your Activities or Fragments need to extend BaseActivity<UIState, ViewModel> or BaseFragment<UIState, ViewModel>.
 These base classes handle life cycle events.
 You will need to implement 6 methods and initialize your Events stream, more on that in a bit.
 First method: initialize().
-You should insatiate all your dependencies here, including your ViewModels and Events stream.
+You should instantiate all your dependencies here, including your ViewModels and Events stream.
 Second method: setupUI().
 Here you setContentView() and all other ui related stuff.
 Third method: errorMessageFactory().
 Its a method that returns an interface that when given a Throwable it should return a String error message.
 Fourth method: showError(String message).
 Given the error message, provide an implementation to display it on the screen.
 Could be SnackBars, Toast messages, error dialogs or whatever.
 Fifth method: toggleViews(boolean isLoading).
 Given a boolean value indicating if the current state is a loading state, you should enable/disable buttons, hide/show progress bars and so on.
-Sixth method: renderState(S successState).
-Given a state, provide an implementation to display that success state.
+Sixth method: renderSuccessState(S state).
+Given a state, provide an implementation to display that
+success state.
 Finally initializing your Event stream.
 ```
 @Override
 public void renderState(UserListState successState) {
-    viewState = successState;
     usersAdapter.setDataList(viewState.getUsers()));
 }
 @Override